Cardi B Takes A Stab At Country Music With Black CMT Award Winner Jimmy Allen

 The Bronx beauty has recently tapped a new country fanbase — the one she is becoming fully immersed in as an Atlanta resident.

-The GRAMMY winner linked with African American country singer Jimmy Allen to present a remix of her 2020 hit, “Money,” with that classic southern flare.
+The GRAMMY winner linked with African American country singer Jimmie Allen to present a remix of her 2020 hit, “Money,” with that classic southern flare.

 Entertainment Tonight debuted the video with the two collaborating artists, miraculously blending both genres in a surprise performance in a Western-style saloon in Los Angeles for her show “Cardi Tries.”